-I'm a romantic at heart, and so at the risk of facing commenter-wrath, I'm going to go out on a limb and say it: The season's first mosquito bite isn't such a bad thing.
-It's kind of like earning your summertime stripes, don't you think?
+I'm a romantic, and so at the risk of facing commenter-wrath, I'm going to say it: The season's first mosquito bite isn't such a bad thing.
+It's how you earn your summertime stripes, don't you think?

 No?
-Well, romantic notions about pesky insects aside, I admit that by this time of summer, the first bite has turned into 40 and I'm ready for a bit of relief.
+Romantic notions about insects aside, by the time the first bite has turned into 40 even I'm ready for relief.

-In case you haven't gotten around to whipping up a batch of DIY: Bug Repellent Balm—and we suggest you do—we present you with some natural remedies for mosquito bites that might have you putting away that chalky pink Calamine lotion forever.
+In case you haven't gotten around to making a batch of DIY: Bug Repellent Balm—and we suggest you do—we present you with some natural remedies for mosquito bites to banish chalky pink Calamine lotion forever.

 Above: My arsenal of natural mosquito-bite remedies.
 We're sharing seven of our favorite remedies here, but if you've had good luck with others, please let us know in the comments section below.

-3. Tea Tree Essential Oil: Antiseptic properties in tea tree oil help it treat a variety of skin-related symptoms, including mosquito bites.
+Above: Antiseptic properties in tea tree oil help it treat a variety of skin-related symptoms, including mosquito bites.
 Dab a little essential oil onto a cotton swab and rub it on the affected area.
 Lavender and peppermint oils also work well.
 A caveat: Some people are sensitive to having essential oils applied directly to the skin.
 If that's the case for you, try diluting the oil or choose a different remedy.
-(You can buy a 1-oz bottle of Tea Tree Oil from iHerb.com for $6.87.)
+(You can buy a 1-ounce bottle of Tea Tree Oil from iHerb.com for $6.87.)

-5. Apple Cider Vinegar: In the same way that baking soda can help neutralize a bug bite, a swab of apple cider vinegar (or a few cupfuls diluted in a bath) can help balance the pH of an infected area.
-Apple cider vinegar is somewhat less acidic than other vinegars and a good choice for restoring natural pH.
+Above: In the same way that baking soda can neutralize a bug bite, a swab of apple cider vinegar (or a few cupfuls diluted in a bath) can help balance the pH of an infected area.
+Apple cider vinegar is less acidic than other vinegars and a good choice for restoring natural pH.

 Don't go, we've got more summer bug stories: